Netflix/metaflow-ui/plugin-api/README.md

   "name": "Plugin name", // Name will be visible in UI "version": "0.0.1",
-  "entrypoint": "index.html", // Name for HTML file used "slot": "run-header", // Slot in UI where plugin is rendered. "run-header", "task-details", or "header" "visible": true, // (Optional) Define if plugin should be visible by default.
+  "entrypoint": "index.html", // Name for HTML file used "slot": "run-header", // Slot in UI where plugin is rendered. "run-header", "task-details", "header", "top-nav" "visible": true, // (Optional) Define if plugin should be visible by default.
 Default: true "container": "titled-container", // (Optional) Define what kind of container is used for plugin. "collapsable" or "titled-container".
 Default: "collapsable"
   "containerProps": {}, // (Optional) Properties for container element.
 For example collapsable can take { "initialState": true } to be open by default.
 Default: null